rlar0203/rlar0203/README.md

 - 👋 Hi, I’m @rlar0203 (RICHARD ROMAN)
-if you are a recuiter/HR representative who wants to see my projects, you can message me via rlar0203@gmail.com to receive access then send me an email to request access to private github files
+if you are a recuiter/HR representative who wants to see my projects, you can message me via rlar0203@gmail.com or rlar0203@tamu.edu to receive access then send me an email to request access to private github files

 <!---